tarmacjupiter/stock_analysis/README.md

 3. Extract the files anywhere on your computer (Extract the files in a location where you will have easy access)
+4. Install the most recent version of Python [here](https://www.python.org/downloads/)

-5. Go into the "Installation Folder"
+5. Go into the "stock_anaylsis" folder

-6. Run "InstallPython"

-6. Run the "Installation"
+6. Run "Installation" in the "Installation" folder

-7. Head back into the main folder
+7. Go back and run "Stock-Anaylsis"

-8. Run "Stock Analysis"

 ---